Tseipii89/ShakkiTekoaly-TIRALAB-Alkukesa2020/documentation/Test_Document.md

 As the code improvements are done, so will the test document also be updated.

 # Testing
-As explained in <https://github.com/TiraLabra/Testing-and-rmq/tree/master/src/main/java/rmq/util> test have been run 20 times, and first run is ignored.
+Test have been run 20 times.
+There is an initial run that is not counted to the , to "wake up" the Java compiler.

 To measure the algorithm runtime, the average and standard deviation is calculated.